Ravsalt/Reaver/README.md

 ## Documentation

 For a comprehensive guide on Reaver's language features, compiler usage, error handling, and development insights, please refer to the [full documentation](docs/README.md).

+## Contributing

+We welcome contributions to the Reaver project!
+Whether you're interested in reporting bugs, suggesting new features, improving documentation, or contributing code, your help is valuable.

+## Future Plans

+Reaver is an evolving project.
+Here are some areas we plan to explore and improve:

+*   **Language Features:**
+    *   Support for more data types (e.g., floating-point numbers, strings as first-class citizens).
+    *   Function parameters and return values.
+    *   Arrays and basic data structures.
+    *   More complex control flow (e.g., `for` loops, `switch` statements).
+*   **Compiler Optimizations:**
+    *   Implementing various optimization passes in the middle-end to improve the performance of generated code.
+    *   Register allocation improvements.
+    *   Dead code elimination.
+*   **Tooling:**
+    *   Improved error reporting and diagnostics.
+    *   A debugger for Reaver programs.
+*   **Platform Support:**
+    *   Expanding support beyond 64-bit Linux.

 ## Examples